Insights > How to Get Started with Points, Miles, and Credit Cards

 How many points do you need for a free flight?

-The number of points you’ll need for a flight is going to vary based on where you want to go, when, and in which cabin you’d like to travel.
+The number of points you’ll need for a flight is going to vary based on where you want to go, when, how far in advance you book, and in which cabin you’d like to travel.
 Check out point.me’s Explore function to see how far your miles can take you.

 Many credit card points can be transferred to airline partners, such as United, Delta, JetBlue, Southwest, and more.